[output_post_excerpt]

 YOHANA: Well it worked!
 Acting like you know things is always a safe bet with people, but angels?
 Nice job.
 Okay, my eyes are adjusting.
 How about you?

-MAMRE: I think it was the amulets, though.
+MAMRE: I think it was the amulets.

 ENOCH: Yohana, who is not sure whether she is falling or floating, says,